-Nikon D600 versus Sony A77 II
+Nikon D600 vs Sony A77 II

-The Nikon D600 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and May 2014.
+The Nikon D600 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D600) and an APS-C (A77 II) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably smaller (7 percent) than the Nikon D600.
 Moreover, the A77 II is markedly lighter (24 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.